AdaCore/learn/content/courses/ada-idioms/chapters/reducing_object_code_from_generic_package_instantiations.rst

 Generic unit instantiations are often, but not always, implemented by an Ada compiler as a form of *macro expansion*.
 In this approach, the compiler produces separate, dedicated object code for every instantiation.
-The macro expansion approach can result in large total object code size for the executable when there are many instances, especially when the generic packages instantiated contain a lot of unit declarations.
+The macro expansion approach can produce better run-time performance but can result in large total object code size for the executable when there are many instances, especially when the generic packages instantiated contain a lot of unit declarations.
 For example, the generic I/O packages contained within package :ada:`Ada.Text_IO` are themselves relatively large.

 The alternative compiler implementation approach is *code-sharing*, in which distinct instantiations of a given generic unit are implemented with shared